 - 1. Park the machine on a level surface, with the engine shut off and all fluids cold. - 2.
 Perform a visual inspection of both the power unit and the attachment.
 Look for loose or missing hardware, damaged components, or signs of wear. - 3.
 Inspect the hydraulic hoses and the hydraulic fittings to ensure tight, leak free connections. - 4.
-Inspect the belts for damage or excessive wear.
-Refer to the Belt Inspection section of this manual. - 5.
-Inspect the cutting edge and the skid shoes for wear and service as required.
+Inspect the cutting edge and skid shoes for wear and service as required.